What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 (Il passaggio —> Lo stretto passaggio)

-You would normally say il passaggio because passaggio begins with a p-, but we’ve seen that for any of the four groups of Italian definite articles you have to take into account the beginning letters of any word following the article.
+Normally you would say il passaggio because passaggio starts with a p-, but we’ve seen that for each of the four groups of Italian definite articles you have to take into account the first letters of any word that follows the article.

-If there’s an adjective before a noun, you’ll have to consider the beginning letter of the adjective itself, not the beginning letter of the noun.
+If there’s an adjective before a noun, you’ll have to look at the first letter of the adjective itself, not the first letter of the noun.

-Now how do masculine Italian definite articles work with vowels?
+So how do the masculine Italian definite articles work with vowels?

 When to use “l’ “

-L’ is used in front of any masculine nouns or adjectives beginning with… you guessed it, a vowel.
+L’ is used in front of any masculine noun or adjective that begins with… you guessed it, a vowel.
 It’s also used for nouns beginning with h-.

 With one caveat:

-- nouns that begin with a semivowel (i+vowel, j+vowel or y+vowel) take on lo instead
+• nouns beginning with a semi-vowel (i+vowel, j+vowel or y+vowel) take lo instead

 What does the apostrophe ‘ stand for in l’?

-It’s the contracted form of lo.
-But it’s really awkward to say lo albero or lo elefante, so l’ is used instead.
+It’s the shortened form of lo.
+But it sounds really awkward to say lo albero or lo elefante, so l’ is used instead.

-Now, what are some masculine nouns that begin with a vowel?
+Now, what are some masculine nouns that start with a vowel?
 Albero, tree.
 Which becomes l’albero, the tree!
 Or orso, bear, which becomes l’orso, the bear.

 You don’t say: lo albero, lo orso.